Wildlife Safari in South Africa

 Walker Bay is just the start of a “Cape Whale Route” that runs for 900km along the south coast.
 It takes in Cape Agulhas, the most southerly tip of Africa, where you can spot whales from the dunes of Agulhas National Park.
 Maybe not as many as at Hermanus, but there will be far fewer people too and wilder scenery.

+The town of De Hoop is another less crowded alternative to Hermanus.
+De Hoop Nature and Marine Reserve protects an important whale nursery.
 Another nursery is at Witsand, on the mouth of the Breede River.
 Boat trips in the bay are banned to protect the whales, but you can see plenty from the land while enjoying fabulous beaches.

-West of Cape Town, the towns of Yzerfontein, Lambert’s Bay and Strandfontein offer another alternative to Hermanus, with the flowers of Namaqualand blooming during late August to early September as a photographic bonus to the whale season.
+West of Cape Town, the towns of Yzerfontein, Lambert’s Bay and Strandfontein offer another alternative to Hermanus, with the flowers of Namaqualand blooming from late August to early September as a photographic bonus to the whale season.

 MUST-DO: Seal Island off Mossel Bay is home to thousands of Cape fur seals and is a good place to spot dolphins, whales or even sharks.